metaware/to_range/README.md

 ![to_range Logo](https://raw.github.com/metaware/to_range/master/to_range.png)

-Small Ruby Gem to Convert strings (parseable) into Range Objects
+Ruby Gem to Convert strings (parsable) into Range Objects

 ## Usage